AckerlyXu/heima/articles/app-service-web/web-sites-monitor.md

 ---
 title: Monitor Apps in Azure App Service | Azure
-description: Learn how to monitor Apps in Azure App Service by using the Azure Portal Preview.
+description: Learn how to monitor Apps in Azure App Service by using the Azure Portal.
 services: app-service
 documentationcenter: ''
 author: btardif